59 Defence Force staff fail drug tests in five years

-More than 60 members of the Defence Forces either failed or missed mandatory drug tests in the past five years.
+More than 60 members of the Defence Forces either failed or missed mandatory drug tests in the past five years, writes Joe Leogue.

 The Department of Defence disclosed that 59 Defence Force staff have failed drug tests since 2012, with four missing mandatory tests in the same period.